BRISINGR-01/custom-CLI/README.md

     bash executes .exe, .sh or plain file with no extension cmd executes .cmd

-After editing the system variables the terminal(s) need to be restarted.# custom-CLI
+After editing the system variables the terminal(s) need to be restarted.